by john ragland

 “Not every business needs to create a habit, but every business that needs a habit needs a hook.”

 Behavioral economics in application offers the potential to help patients build the essential habits to persist with a medication.
-And when patients take their medications as prescribed, two things happen: their outcomes improve, and pharma generates more revenue for its products.
+And when patients take their medications as prescribed, two things happen: their outcomes improve, and their cost of care reduces.

 Framing Behavioral Economics

-Let’s frame behavioral economics in action, in a digital patient support program for a branded medication.
+Let’s frame behavioral economics in action, in a digital patient support program for patients with chronic conditions.
 At the core of the program should be these three partnered components:

 Trigger: a prompt that captures a person’s interest and inspires him or her to take an action, such as: a pitch for an online support program, flagging an open task for completion, or a text message prompting a person to refill his or her medication.
 While triggers begin as external prompts, they can become internally generated.